betamigo98/Choral-Annotations-For-Zotero/Template Scripts.md

 * At this moment it has been decided to do it from the template so that the APA7 choral in this repo should only render AUTHOR DATE for in-line citation in your word document.
 See additional notes in the section belo for more details about this.
 * Double brackets, dashes and spaces for the so called "French convention" in the section above is also managed from the template syntax (it could have been and it is still possible to manage that from the CSL style instead of the template).
 * Try to variate authorship: set the publisher, the location, or even a date or any ohter metada in the role of the "author" (or "speaker" "actor" "performer" if you wish).
-* See [screenshots](https://github.com/betamigo98/Choral-Annotations-For-Zotero/tree/main/Screenshots) and [sample documents](https://github.com/betamigo98/Choral-Annotations-For-Zotero/tree/main/Choral%20Rendering%20-%20Free%20Samples) if you want to see more
+* See [screenshots](https://github.com/betamigo98/Choral-Annotations-For-Zotero/tree/main/Screenshots) and [sample documents](https://github.com/betamigo98/Choral-Annotations-For-Zotero/tree/main/Choral%20Rendering%20-%20Samples) if you want to see more.

 # 6. Troubleshooting, Ajustments, Customization
 Remember that there are two components involved for a full choral rendering: the templates from Zotero and the CSL Styles.
 The CSL settings only applies for the author side, not to the comentator side ("your" side).
 So it has to be checked carefully that it does not result in double use of brackets, dashes, spaces, and ":".<br />